 - Too Funny to Be Evil: A minor case, she isn't actually evil but very few players guessed she'd be a willing conspirator in the fake assassination plan.
-Admitedly she never realised how far it would end up going, or that they'd end up pinning the blame on her.
+Admittedly she never realized how far it would end up going, or that they'd end up pinning the blame on her.

 Manosuke Naitō (Horace Knightley)

-- Animal Motif: His design is based on a horse.
+- Animal Motif: Indirectly- his design is based on a chess knight, which usually looks like a horse.

 - Asshole Victim: Culprit of the first case, victim of the second case.

-- Berserk Button: Do NOT claim Tojiro was a better bodyguard in front of him.
+- Berserk Button: Do NOT claim Rooke was a better bodyguard in front of him.
 De Killer presses this a lot perhaps as a way of hinting he knows about the murder.

 - Butt Monkey: By De Killer especially.
 Which may qualify as Fridge Brilliance if you know who his client is.

 - Catch Phrase: Tends to use おっと quite a bit, which translates as something along the lines of "Oops, sorry" or "Whoa."